 TravelingMom tip: Though you can’t sunbathe in winter, Hilton Head is a great low cost off season destination.

 Best Beach for Families in Virginia

-The three mile Virginia Beach boardwalk is great for biking or pedaling a surrey.
-It’s one of the few boardwalks that welcomes cyclists at all times, with separate lanes for pedestrians.
+The three-mile Virginia Beach Boardwalk makes this one of the best beaches on the east coast for families.
+The boardwalk is great for biking or pedaling a surrey and it’s one of the few boardwalks that welcomes cyclists at all times, with separate lanes for pedestrians.
 You can see dolphins May to October.
 The surfing and kayaking adventures make Virginia Beach great for tweens and teens but there is still plenty for families with younger children.

 TravelingMom tip: The Live! on Atlantic festival runs nightly June through August, with a family friendly free FunZone.